Learn what works. Start with the Education Hub.

 Developing: clear spider-web veins and a dark embryo spot.

 No visible development yet: looks mostly clear or evenly yellow.
-Mark and recheck at Day 10–12—do not assume infertility after incubation has begun.
+Mark and recheck at Day 10–12.
+Do not assume infertility after incubation has begun.

 Blood ring / obvious early quit: a red ring around the yolk area; remove promptly.